It’s no secret that as an airline pilot, I’m always on the move. Having the best of suitcases is not just a desire, it’s a necessity.

 The question becomes: where are you willing to give in: weight, durability, or price?
 Fortunately, you have options.

 Size becomes a factor for checking in your luggage or carrying it on.
 It’s well known that checking in luggage adds stress, time, and cost to every trip.
 I avoid it whenever I can.
-This easily can shave an hour off of check-in.
+This easily can shave an hour off of check-in and 20-30 minutes after the flight.

 Note: If you’re traveling on a low-cost carrier (such as RyanAir, Frontier, EasyJet, or Spirit) and you don’t want to pay baggage check fees, you should look at these airline-size backpacks instead.